 Sindile is a new luxury-tented camp in a secluded location deep in the bush.
 The nine tents, built on wooden platforms, offer a safari reminiscent of the great east African safaris yesteryear.

 Shamwari is in the Eastern Cape of South Africa, a malaria-free region.
 It is ideal if you are planning a safari and would like to enjoy a hassle-free all-encompassing experience with the kids.
 Shamwari is for you.
-The reserver caters extensively to children with, among others, the Kids on Safari program.
+The reserve caters extensively to children with, among others, the Kids on Safari program.

 At Shamwari, the Big Cat Sanctuary takes care of various animals rescued from unnatural and often horrific conditions, including circuses and nightclubs.
 Unfortunately, their previous conditions mean they will never be able to return to the wild again, but at least here, they can live as close to nature as possible.